 Service stations use a tab card you pay on the way out

 In most service stations there will be a barrier where you collect a card.
 This card will be topped up with whatever you eat, drink or buy inside and you pay on the way out like a tab.
 Don’t misplace this card.

-Make sure the road is clear, but it is A ok to run a red light rather than stopping in an isolated area, which can be unsafe.
+Make sure the road is clear, but it is OK to run a red light, rather than stopping in an isolated area, which can be unsafe.
 Thieves can approach cars at night so keep your wits about you as you go down deserted roads.